AnthonyHongXiao/AnthonyHongXiao.github.io/content/courses.md

 This is a collection of lecture notes, assignments, and some other related materials of the courses I have taken.

-## FL23 Math5031 Algebra, Prof. Beheshti Zavareh
+## FL23 Math5031 Algebra I, Prof. Beheshti Zavareh
 Thanks to Albert Peng for his permission to edit his tex file of Math5031 and also J.S.
 Milne’s tex file.
 The lecture note also adds many thoughts and exercises from other sources (see the bibliography).

 [Lecture Note, with Math5031 homework incorporated as solved exercises](/pdfs/5031-5032_Algebra.pdf)